actionhero/www.actionherojs.com/tutorials/web-server.md

 ### Uploading Files

 Actionhero uses the [formidable](https://github.com/felixge/node-formidable) form parsing library.
-You can set options for it via `api.config.servers.web.formOptions`.
+You can set options for it via `config.servers.web.formOptions`.
 You can upload multiple files to an action and they will be available within `connection.params` as formidable response objects containing references to the original file name, where the uploaded file was stored temporarily, etc. Here is an example:

 ```ts
 // actions/uploader.js